cryptomessaging/edsig/README.md

 The SDK can be used to build cryptomessaging clients or services that authenticate HTTP requests using public key based identities created on a smartphone or laptop.
 Additionally the library supports certifying content using the same public keys, so that content can be distributed using ordinary web servers and edge caching networks.

 A command line interface is included to help programmers quickly learn how EdSig works, and for interacting with EdSig based services.
-A sample persona service is available at [https://personas.cryptomessaging.org](https://personas.cryptomessaging.org)
+A reference persona service is available at [https://personas.cryptomessaging.org](https://personas.cryptomessaging.org)

 ## Quickstart